apple/coremltools/README.md

 [Core ML Tools](https://coremltools.readme.io/docs)
 =======================

 Use *coremltools* to convert machine learning models from third-party libraries to the Core ML format.
-The Python package contains the supporting tools for converting models from training libraries such as the following:
+This Python package contains the supporting tools for converting models from training libraries such as the following:

 * [TensorFlow 1.x](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf)
 * [TensorFlow 2.x](https://www.tensorflow.org/api_docs)